hashxim/hconMD/Work_MD/Effect of sugar on Brain.md

 `Summary`

+What is Sugar?
+Sugar is a general term used to describe a class of molecules called carbohydrates.
+Found in varieties of food and drink.
+Forms of

 What happens in brain which makes sugary food hard to resist?